Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Low-rank tensor approximation for analytic functions of fractional -dimensional Laplacian

 and

 respectively.
-It is worth to notice that the matrix $A_3$ defines the solution operator in equation (\ref{eqn:Lagrange_cont}), which allows to calculate the optimal control in terms of the design function ${\bf y}_\Omega$ on the right-hand side of (\ref{eqn:Lagrange_cont}) as follows
+It is worth to notice that the matrix $A_3$ defines the solution operator in equation (\ref{eqn:Lagrange_cont}), which allows to calculate the optimal control in terms of the design function ${\bf y}_\Omega$ on the right-hand side of (\ref{eqn:Lagrange_cont}) by solving the equation

 Finally, the state variable is calculated by